 Too much time spent alone can have this effect on anyone at any age because humans are inherently social creatures.
 However, it is more common among seniors as adult children move away or become busy with careers and their own children, partners die, or friends move away.

 One way to counter these effects is to get out as much as possible.
-Joining new social groups or community activities is a great way to make new friends with similar interests at a similar point in life as you.
+Joining new social groups or community activities is a great way to make friends with similar interests and at a similar point in life to you.

 If mobility is a problem, then technology can save the day.
 Seniors might not have grown up as “digital natives,” but local classes or young friends may be available to help.
 Technology allows for messaging and face-to-face phone calls through smartphones plus apps for mindfulness, medication reminders, and safety fall alarms.
 And websites are full of advice and support forums.